5shekel/llinescan/readme.md

   - Each frame shows accumulated scan lines up to that point in time
   - Final frame shows complete strip photography image
   - Video dimensions automatically determined by input video and number of significant frames
+- **Alpha video mode** (`--video --alpha`): Creates PNG sequence with alpha transparency
+  - Perfect for video editing with transparent backgrounds instead of black padding
+  - Each PNG frame shows progressive scan line accumulation with alpha channel
+  - Import as PNG sequence in video editors at specified FPS
+  - No keyframe compression - ideal for editing workflows

 ## Features